 "All schools must have in place a written policy for Relationships Education and RSE."
-DfE Guidance p.11

 Here, at Moorside Community Academy we value PSHE as one way to support children's development as human beings, to enable them to understand and respect who they are, to empower them with a voice and to equip them for life and learning.